iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/hierarchy-panel.md

 # Hierarchy Panel

 Every object that is added to a project will get an associated entry in the hierarchy panel during its creation.
-This panel contains a list of all machines, objects, [markups](../advanced-tools/markup-tool.md), images, [DXF imports](../advanced-tools/dxf-tool.md) and [virtual cameras](../advanced-tools/virtual-cameras.md) and is used to organize them in a tree structure.
+This panel contains a list of all objects and is used to organize them in a tree structure.

 Via this panel it is possible to collect objects in [folders](#folders), to [rename](../machines/renaming-objects-and-folders.md) objects and folders, to toggle their [visibility](#hideunhide-objects) or to lock them to prevent unwanted changes.